What is tail spend management in software?

 What is tail spend?

-A Zoom subscription that has been automatically renewing for three years
+A Zoom subscription that has been renewing automatically for three years

 Adobe licences for employees who have long since left the company

-Why is tail spend difficult to control?
+Why is tail spend difficult to manage?

 3. Lack of leverage.
 Small contracts are not actively negotiated.
 The supplier sets the price and the customer tacitly accepts it.